ionic-team/stencil-site/docs/testing/playwright/03-api.md

 as some options to override specific values in the config options related to the Stencil integration:

 - `webServerCommand`: This can be specified to change the command that will run to start the Stencil dev server.
 Defaults to `npm start -- --no-open`.
-- `webServerTimeout`: This can be specified to change the amount of time Playwright will wait for the dev server to start.
-Defaults to 60 seconds.
+- `webServerTimeout`: This can be specified to change the amount of time (in milliseconds) Playwright will wait for the dev server to start.
+Defaults to 60000 (60 seconds).

 ```ts title="playwright.config.ts"
 import { expect } from '@playwright/test';